Health Review Requirements

 Individuals with Positive TB Skin Tests

-You must provide documentation of chest X-ray taken after the positive TB skin test.
+You must provide Occupational Health with documentation of chest X-ray taken after the positive TB skin test.
 If you have a history of a confirmed positive TB test and you have already received counseling or advice concerning prophylactic treatment (Isoniazid), you should provide a copy of your consult note.
 Another chest X-ray may be taken if clinically indicated.
-Please submit this information together with your health review form.
-These results will be reviewed by our Occupational Health Physician in order to rule out active disease.

 In the London Area you can get TB skin test through the following: